Mirador (band): Touring

 In the spring of 2024, Mirador opened for the Greta Van Fleet's Starcatcher world tour.
 In May 2025, Mirador started their first headlining tour across major cities in the United States.

 Critical reception

 Celebrity Access describes Mirador as "sky-shaking and boundary-bursting rock ‘n’ roll by invoking spirits of ancient myth, traditional folklore, and Delta-born blues in one concentrated musical incantation".

-Melodic Magazine describes "Feels Like Gold" as, "an exposed guitar solo that immediately pulls you in before giving way to killer rockstar vocals".
+Melodic Magazine described "Feels Like Gold" as "an exposed guitar solo that immediately pulls you in before giving way to killer rockstar vocals".

 The Music Box describes Mirador as "[feeling] like a band with a clear vision, and a bridge between two worlds of music".